 One by one, they begin to trickle in and begin to tell their stories.

 In Texas, Dr. Miller was a first-time volunteer for Project HOPE, but working in disaster situations is one of her specialties.
 “I responded to Haiti’s 2010 devastating earthquake, in Uganda I worked with refugees.
 I served after Katrina, and was part of the therapy team that provided services after the Virginia Tech shooting.
-Just recently, I returned from Charlottesville, Virginia helping people cope after the domestic violence that occurred.”
+Just recently, I returned from Charlottesville, Va., helping people cope after the domestic violence that occurred.”

 Dr. Miller says one of the important roles of counseling after a disaster is being able to connect and refer people to other needed services.
-“People may have long term mental health illnesses before a disaster strikes and disasters can intensify those illnesses,” she said.
-Soon after the Hurricane Harvey, when Dr. Miller first arrived in Texas, a family brought their son in to see her.
+“People may have long-term mental health illnesses before a disaster strikes and disasters can intensify those illnesses,” she said.
+Soon after Hurricane Harvey, when Dr. Miller first arrived in Texas, a family brought their son in to see her.
 Their son suffered from an untreated chronic mental illness.
 The stress of the hurricane exacerbated his symptoms.
 With Dr. Miller’s help, the family was able to access the resources needed in order to receive the ongoing care that he required.

 A mother of grown children visited Dr. Miller in the early days after the hurricane.
 Her ex-husband, a shop-owner and the father of her children, was tragically killed during the flooding in Houston while trying to protect his business.
 Her children were devastated by their father’s sudden death and Dr. Miller was able to provide consolation and advice to the mother on how to comfort her children through their grieving process and in the future.